 Because of the war, the Party and Uncle Ho decided to send Vietnamese students to study at the Guilin Yutai School (China).
 All the people in the photo went to China to study.

 More than half a century later, Mr. Nhan recalled, both Vietnam and China were facing difficulties.
-When they arrived in Guilin, the students walked through corn and melon fields, "and then they realized how similar it was to Vietnam.
+When they arrived in Guilin, the students walked through corn and melon fields, "and saw how similar it was to Vietnam.
 It turned out that you were just like us."

 “When our students returned to the country, some went to war, some became professors, generals in the Army, and leaders of the Party and State.